 Self-assessment for quality improvement

-All NSW services that choose to supply their self-assessment information will not be required to submit their Quality Improvement Plan (QIP), as part of the assessment and rating process.
+NSW services who choose to maintain and submit their self-assessment information will not be required to submit a separate quality improvement plan (QIP), as part of the assessment and rating process.

 Download the self-assessment working document (PDF, 2.8 MB).

 Note: you will need to have Adobe Acrobat Reader on your device to use the self-assessment working document.

 The Continuous Improvement Team are experienced authorised officers who are available to support services engaging in self-assessment and quality improvement.
 To schedule a free support session to discuss your own improvement journey or guidance on using the portal, reach out to the team by:

 - emailing firstname.lastname@example.org.

 Services who have engaged with a self-assessment process have shared that they are more connected with their service planning as an ongoing cycle and have felt more engaged and confident in showcasing the unique aspects of their practice during the A&R visit.
 However, you may choose not to share your self-assessment information in preparation for your A&R visit, you will continue to complete the service context form and submit your service QIP.

 Using the portal to maintain an ongoing self-assessment and quality improvement plan is encouraged and beneficial for services, although is not mandatory.
 Services may choose another method to document and share their quality improvement journey, for example the NSW Self-Assessment Working Document or QIP.

 The Self Assessment and Quality Improvement Planning portal is now live and can be accessed any time through the above link.
 The online portal enables services to manage their self-assessment and quality improvement plan, and streamline the process of sharing information with the regulatory authority when scheduled for A&R.

 Yes, the portal and working document both allow for services to record and share up to 5 key practices for each element in every standard.
 There is a 500 character limit (for each key practice) to support services to clearly articulate their key practices.